reports of side effects

 died while taking

-Actemra is prescribed to treat moderate-to-severe rheumatoid arthritis and giant cell arteritis in adults and polyarticular juvenile idiopathic arthritis and systemic juvenile idiopathic arthritis in children.
+Actemra is prescribed to treat moderate-to-severe rheumatoid arthritis and giant cell arthritis in adults and polyarticular juvenile idiopathic arthritis and systemic juvenile idiopathic arthritis in children.
 These inflammatory diseases are associated with chronic pain and limitations on mobility.
 It’s estimated 760,000 patients are prescribed Actemra worldwide, with global annual sales totaling $1.7 billion.

 Some rheumatoid arthritis sufferers were excited when Actemra hit the U.S. market in 2010, following regulatory approval from the U.S. Food & Drug Administration.
 Genentech, a member of the Roche Group and maker of Actemra (known generically as tocilizumab), promised it would “transform expectations” for both doctors and patients.
 Even better, Actemra didn’t come with any warning of heart attacks, strokes and other complications, as competing drugs did.
 It was seemingly safer.